Luzinsan/Intro-to-Machine-Learning/README.md

 # Intro-to-Machine-Learning
-This is my first steps ro Machine Learning from scratch
+This is my first steps to Machine Learning from scratch